By Dan Godsell, global sales

 The biggest change in business travel was actually driven by a revolution in consumer travel.
 Our parent company, Expedia Group, was one of the prime movers in that transformation.

-A flood of tools, apps, options, and ways to compare flight and hotel cost, location, and amenities, all changed the consumer travel experience.
-For corporate travel, that meant the workforce quickly grew sophisticated and their expectations rose for what a modern corporate travel experience should be.
+A flood of tools, apps, options and ways to compare location, amenities, and flight and hotel costs all changed the consumer travel experience.
+For corporate travel, this meant that the workforce quickly grew sophisticated and their expectations rose for what a modern corporate travel experience should be.
 For businesses, it also created a challenge to keep those sophisticated employees compliant with travel policies.

 It’s hard to capture all of those intangible moving parts in an RFP/RFI.
 In my experience, they fall into three basic categories:

-- Start of a process: A broad net is cast, and options are assessed in a standardized scorecard.
-Potential providers are screened, and a short list is prepared for further research and discussion.
+- Start of a process: A broad net is cast, and options are assessed in a standardised scorecard.
+Potential providers are screened, and a shortlist is prepared for further research and discussion.

-- They end of a process: Most of the decision-making has already occurred.
+- The end of a process: Most of the decision-making has already occurred.
 The RFP is a vetting process and kicks off the negotiations over final details.

-- The RFP is the process: The vendor fills it out and waits to hear what happens.
+- The RFP is the process: The vendor fills it in and waits to hear what happens.

-Each of these processes has their merits, and many organizations have not changed these standard practices for some time.
+Each of these processes has their merits, and many organisations have not changed these standard practices for some time.
 For those still using an RFP as the process, it’s becoming increasingly difficult for differentiated suppliers to identify where they can add value.
-In many cases, it results in a no bid situation.
-It doesn’t mean we don’t want your business.
+In many cases, it results in a no-bid situation.
+It doesn’t mean that we don’t want your business.
 However, we both need to do more due diligence to determine if our working together is a good fit for your needs.

 Travel procurement: From commodity to strategic partnership

-We really do want to open a dialogue with you so we can learn something about your culture.
-Are your travelers technology savvy?
+We really do want to open a dialogue with you so that we can learn something about your culture.
+Are your travellers technology savvy?
 What are their expectations?
 Does your management view travel as an investment or as a cost to contain?
-What are the overriding goals/vision in the business that you need to align with the travel program?
-Do you want to align these with your travel program?
-These are a few questions that go beyond checklist items, though the answers can impact costs and efficiencies in a big way.
+What are the overriding goals or what is the vision in the business that you need to align with the travel programme?
+Do you want to align that with your travel programme?
+These are a few questions that go beyond checklist items, though the answers can affect costs and efficiencies in a big way.

-One of the most important discussions we can have is: Will your travelers be happy using our platform?
+One of the most important discussions that we can have is: Will your travellers be happy using our platform?
 The answer to that question says a lot about whether they’ll stay compliant and whether or not there are opportunities for continuous improvement in the long term.

-This all begs the question: How do we adapt procurement practices in order to effectively manage the travel (or travel and expense) category in this digital age, continuously improve, and make better strategic decisions?
-I humbly suggest that it begins by aligning your organizational goals with your travel program goals, as closely as possible.
+This all begs the question: How do we adapt procurement practices in order to effectively manage the travel (or travel and expense) category in this digital age, continuously improve and make better strategic decisions?
+I humbly suggest that it begins by aligning your organisational goals with your travel programme goals, as closely as possible.